Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained

-There are two intuitive ways to integrate intra-layer representations into the class-prototype classifier: Averaging over $k$ separate classifiers per \cref{eq:gram-classifier} or concatenating representations from the last $k$ layers to obtain shared class prototypes per \cref{eq:layup-classifier}. \cref{fig:layup_configurations_comparison} shows average accuracies for two split datasets and different values of $k$.
-For each $k$, using shared class-specific information as per \cref{eq:layup-classifier} is superior to averaging over separate classifiers, showing that the correlations across layers, which are captured in the shared Gram matrix (cf.~\cref{eq:layup-gram-matrix}), add meaningful information to enhance class separability and thus improve performance.
-Although this leads us to choose higher memory demands compared with a last layer classifier and averaging over layer-wise classifiers, we will show in \cref{sec:memory-usage-comparison} that our method is still considerably lighter in memory and computation than other competitive class-prototype methods for CL.
+There are two intuitive ways to integrate intermediate representations into the class-prototype classifier: Averaging over $k$ separate classifiers per \cref{eq:gram-classifier} or concatenating representations from the last $k$ layers to obtain shared class prototypes per \cref{eq:layup-classifier}. \cref{fig:layup_configurations_comparison} shows average accuracies for two split datasets and different values of $k$.
+For each $k$, transforming shared class-specific information via Gram matrix inversion, as described in \cref{eq:layup-classifier}, proves to be superior to averaging across separate classifiers.
+This finding indicates that the correlations across layers, captured in the shared Gram matrix (cf.~\cref{eq:layup-gram-matrix}), add meaningful information to enhance class separability.

+While performance generally benefits from higher values of $k$, the difference in performance between $k=4$ and $k=6$ is more pronounced than that between $k=6$ and $k=12$.
+Considering that a higher $k$ corresponds to increased computational and memory demands as $\mathbf{G}$ and $\mathbf{c}_y$ increase in dimension, this substantiates $k=6$ as a reasonable choice for maximum representation depth.
+Although concatenating representations from multiple consecutive layers results in higher memory demands compared with using a final-layer classifier or averaging over layer-wise classifiers, we will demonstrate in \cref{sec:memory-usage-comparison} that our method remains significantly lighter in memory and computational requirements than other competitive class-prototype methods for CL.

-Interestingly, the performance of the last layer classifier is roughly the same compared with averaging over separate classifiers for all choices of $k$.
-This observation refutes the argument that class embeddings from multiple consecutive layers that are individually strong at predicting specific classes might, when combined, introduce noise that impairs performance, which is clearly not the case in \cref{fig:layup_configurations_comparison}.
+Interestingly, the performance of the final-layer classifier $k=1$, as illustrated in \cref{fig:layup_configurations_comparison}, is approximately equivalent to that achieved by averaging over separate classifiers for $k=4$ and $k=6$.
+This observation challenges the argument that class embeddings from multiple consecutive layers, which are individually strong at predicting specific classes (cf.~\cref{fig:approach-per-layer-performance}), might introduce noise that impairs performance when combined via averaging.